LeeYCMichael/CZ4034_Information_Retrieval/README.md

 - **Description:**
   - Contains results on test data for the subjectivity task from running the baseline BERT model over it

+`polarityClassificationResults.csv`

+- **Description:**
+  - Contains results on test data for the polarity task from running the baseline BERT model over it

+### Model Weights
 `BERT_subjectivity.pt`

 - **Description:**